 FAQs about Bafiertam

-Bafiertam received its final approval from the U.S. Food and Drug Administration in April 2020 for use in adults with relapsing forms of multiple sclerosis.
-It is indicated for clinically isolated syndrome, relapsing-remitting multiple sclerosis, and secondary progressive multiple sclerosis.
+Bafiertam received its final approval from the U.S. Food and Drug Administration in April 2020 for treating adults with relapsing forms of multiple sclerosis (MS).
+It is indicated for clinically isolated syndrome, relapsing-remitting MS, and active secondary progressive MS.

-Because each patient will have a different disease experience, each person’s treatment response also will be unique.
+Because each patient will have a different disease experience, responses to treatment also will vary.
 Patients are advised to speak with their healthcare providers about how Bafiertam may help in their case.

-Weight gain and hair loss were not reported as side effects of Bafiertam in clinical trials.
-Some people who received Tecfidera, a medication with the same active ingredient, reported experiencing hair loss when using the treatment after its approval.
-Patients who experience these or other unexpected side effects should discuss them with their healthcare team.
+Neither weight gain nor hair loss were reported as side effects of Bafiertam in clinical trials, but there are reports of hair loss in people who received the therapy’s active ingredient in real-world settings.
+Patients who experience unanticipated effects from treatment should discuss them with their healthcare team.

 Related Articles